 In my opinion, too many people today are using 4WD’s to do a job they were never really designed to do.
 When I say 4WD’s, I’m referring to anything from a Suzuki Sierra through to a full size wagon like a Y62 Nissan Patrol or 200 Series Land Cruiser.

 If you are towing a heavy trailer, this especially applies to you, but it also applies to those who have vehicles which are heavily loaded even without a trailer.
 Lets start with the basics; do you know what your 4WD weighs when its loaded?
 What about the total weight of your trailer and 4WD?
 If you don’t, you are living in a very dangerous position.

-Here’s fantastic, simple guide to see you through – A simple towing guide for keeping your 4WD and trailer weight compliant.
+Here’s fantastic, simple guide to see you through – Towing Capacity; a simple guide to keep you legal.